DeeboyEdx/speech2input/README.md

 ## Footnotes

 [^1]: Aside from the Windows PC and a device with smart home assistant, of course.
 These devices are ubiquitous but I recognize accessibility to these devices is not universal.
-[^3]: Currently, audial responses are only used to confirm volume adjustments and to inform the user when a command was not understood.
+[^2]: Currently, audial responses are only used to confirm volume adjustments and to inform the user when a command was not understood.
+[^3]: Fucking stupid name for it.
 [^4]: You can list multiple "Listen for" phrases.
 Be sparing here as the more variability you add, the greater your chances of stepping on another card's toes, leading to unexpected results.
-[^6]: Actually by default, Push2Run also uses "and" and "then" as a delimiter to separate commands.
+[^5]: Actually by default, Push2Run also uses "and" and "then" as a delimiter to separate commands.
 Given that the setting may interfere with this project's command-stringing function, you may find it useful to remove the delimiters from Push2Run's settings: File > Options > Separating words.
-[^7]: Fucking stupid name for it.